Andreas Zimmermann: Coaching career

 Zimmermann ended his playing career in January 2007, when he returned to 1.
 FC Kleve as General Manager, but left the club after six months due to disagreements with the board.
 After a brief return to active football with amateurs Borussia Brand, he returned to LR Ahlen. now under the name of Rot-Weiss.
 He managed the reserves, and later the under-19 team, and in September 2009 he replaced Stefan Emmerling as manager.
 However, this was only to last a month: Zimmermann didn't have the correct coaching licences, and as the club were unable to get special dispensation from the Deutsche Fußball Liga, he was replaced by Christian Hock.
 He continued as assistant manager until Hock was sacked at the end of the 2009–10 season.
-In summer 2011, Zimmermann was appointed coach of the under-19 team of FC Ingolstadt 04, where he spent just over a year for leaving due to personal reasons.
+In summer 2011, Zimmermann was appointed coach of the under-19 team of FC Ingolstadt 04, where he spent just over a year for leaving for personal reasons.
 He was appointed as manager of Carl Zeiss Jena in September 2013.
 He was sacked by Jena seven months later.

 On 16 November 2020, he returned to Rot Weiss Ahlen as a caretaker manager.
 He was made permanent manager of the club in 2021.
+He remained at Rot Weiss Ahlen until November, 2022.

+In March, 2023, he was hired as head coach for Eintracht Trier.